 Top Courses: Science, Business Administration, Management, Technology

-MIT founded in 1861, is renowned for its innovative research and education in technology and engineering.
+MIT, founded in 1861, is renowned for its innovative research and education in technology and engineering, and is among the best universities in Boston.
 It enrolls about 4,500 undergraduate students and 7,000 graduate students.
-It is among the best universities in Boston.
 Established as a unique and independent educational institution, this is the best university in Boston that combines teaching and research to tackle real-world problems.
-Its departments span five schools, introducing innovative methods of learning on campus.
-The top contributors to this population are China, followed by India.
 Graduates from this best college in Boston are in high demand by companies such as Amazon, Bain & Company, The Blackstone Group, Meta, JP Morgan Chase & Co., Nike, Google, and many others.

 3. Boston University